 One study by Marketing Sherpa shows how one company tested their landing pages to increase conversion rates by 400%.
 While this is a drastic improvement and can’t be expected with every landing page, it shows the value of testing and optimizing your landing pages.

-A landing page is a stand-alone webpage designed for a marketing or advertising campaign that is usually tied to a specific product, user intent, or use case.
+A landing page is like a special webpage made just for a certain ad or marketing plan.
+It’s often connected to a certain thing you’re trying to sell or a specific reason why people would want to visit it.
 Similar to an elevator pitch, a landing page introduces the business, its products or services, and the issues they resolve.
 It’s the page that visitors “land” on after clicking on an ad, email link, or other external link placement.

-Testing your landing pages is the best way to make sure they meet user needs and expectations and it can even be done before going live.
+Testing your landing pages is the best way to make sure they meet user needs and expectations.
+All the changes can even be done before going live.
 This article will introduce landing page testing and how it can be used to optimize a landing page before launch.

 Table of Contents